Summertime date ideas - Care for the Family

 - Watch a sunrise or chase a sunset and take a picnic with you

-- Start a fire on the beach or take a disposable barbeque and toast marshmallows
+- Start a fire on the beach or take a disposable barbecue and toast marshmallows

 - Rent a bike (or use your own) and explore a new area